sigmie/sigmie.com/blog/high-level-properties.md

-# You do NOT need to know Elasticsearch to use Elasticsearch
+# High level Elasticsearch properties

 High-level mapping properties that are optimized for the data that they are representing.

 In programming you have field types called **strings**, that can be any possible text combination in the world.